oxheadalpha/smart-contracts/fa2_hooks/README.md

 Implementation of the FA2 token contract (TZIP-12) for multiple fungible assets that supports sender/receiver hooks.
-Receiver/sender hooks behavior is controlled by the `permission_descriptor.sender` and `permissions_descriptor.receiver` field values initialized when the FA2 contract is originated.
+Receiver/sender hooks behavior is controlled by the `permissions.sender` and `permissions.receiver` field values initialized when the FA2 contract is originated.
+Since the permissions are already represented on-chain as a contract storage field, they are not duplicated in the contract metadata as required by TZIP-12/TZIP-16.

 There are two example contracts that implement a receiver hook: